Freddie Freeman Player Props: Dodgers vs. Orioles

-On Tuesday, Freddie Freeman (.732 slugging percentage in past 10 games, including three home runs) and the Los Angeles Dodgers play the Baltimore Orioles, whose starting pitcher will be Tyler Wells.
-First pitch is at 7:05 PM ET.
+Freddie Freeman and his .468 on-base percentage over his past 10 games (63 points higher than his season-long percentage), will be in action for the Los Angeles Dodgers against the Baltimore Orioles and Dean Kremer on July 19 at 1:05 PM ET.

-He collected two extra-base hits in his last appearance (3-for-5 with a double and a triple) against the Orioles.
+In his last game, he strung together three hits (going 3-for-4 with a double and an RBI) against the Orioles.

 Freddie Freeman Game Info & Props vs. the Orioles